studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 “I have now forgotten what we are talking about,” he said.

-He began to hop from one foot to the other and bob his head.
+He hopped from one foot to the other and bobbed his head.

 More crumbs rained down, and the crowd of birds ran and spun and stole and argued and pushed each other this way and that.